Seymore History, Family Crest & Coats of Arms

 - Sean B. Seymore, American Professor of Law and Professor of Chemistry at Vanderbilt Law School

-- Mary Ann Seymore, American Democrat politician, Delegate to Democratic National Convention from Texas, 2000, 2004, 2008
+- Mary Ann Seymore, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 2000, 2004, 2008

 - Daryl Seymore, American politician, Mayor of Show Low, Arizona, 2013